Skip to main content

 Casablanca (1942)

-The catch with cynicism is that it is an easy position to take and defend because life naturally offers a plentitude of opportunities to be disappointed.
+The magic of cynicism is that it is an easy position to take and defend.
+Life naturally offers a plentitude of opportunities to be disappointed.
 It could be said

 that cynicism is a response to being repeatedly let down in life, and further, that cynicism acts as a coping mechanism.